https://www.gosh.nhs.uk/conditions-and-treatments/procedures-and-treatments/exercise-induced-asthma-test/

 What does the EIA test involve?

 We will start by carrying out a breathing test called ‘spirometry’ before the exercise test.
 This is to assess your child’s baseline lung function.
 Learn more about spirometry and other lung function tests.
-Next, we will put a saturation probe on their finger to measure their heart rate and oxygen levels.
+Next, we will put a saturation probe on their finger or head to measure their heart rate and oxygen levels.

 After the exercise is finished, your child will repeat the spirometry test at various time intervals.
-This is to assess for any airway narrowing as a result of the exercise.
+This is to assess for airway narrowing as a result of the exercise.

-Once this has been completed and the Physiologist is happy that your child has recovered from the test, you will be able to go home.
+Once this has been completed and the physiologist is happy that your child has recovered from the test, you will be able to go home.

 Are there any risks?

-EIA tests carried out in hospital are very safe – the Physiologists are experienced in performing the test.
+EIA tests carried out in hospital are very safe – the physiologists are experienced in performing the test.

 Your child’s baseline spirometry results will be assessed and, in some circumstances checked with a respiratory consultant before starting the exercise test.

-Your child will be monitored throughout the whole test and a doctor or senior nurse is present during and after the exercise for safety.
 A reliever inhaler will be administered if your child requires it and you will only be allowed to go home once it is safe to do so.

 Getting the results